-Meroy-seat.
-As soon as the feet of the priest touched . the edge of the water, the current retreated, it divided as the Red Sea had done formerly, and Joshua with his army went through on dry land.
-When all had passed, the Ark was taken in safety out of the Jordan, and the river returned to its usual channel.
-What did Joshna erect in commemoration of this miracle?
-He fixed twelve stones in the place where the priests and the Ark rested, as a memorial of God's goodness; and took twelve stones from the river Jordan, which he commanded the twelve tribes to keep as a testimony to their children's children of what the Lord had done for them.
-Which were Joshua's chief victories?
-After the priests and the army had surrounded the city of Jericho six days, on the seventh the priests with the Ark made the circuit of the walls seven times, the trumpets sounded, the people should, the walls suddenly fell flat to the ground, and Joshua destroyed all within the city with the edge of the sword; the city of Ai was taken, five kings of the Amorites overcome, with many other kings and countries.
-Joshua also encountered and defeated the Anakims, or sons of Anakas a race of men extraordinary for size and strength; whom Moses describes as "a people great and tail, of whom thou hast heard say.
-Who can stand before Anak," What miracle was wrought in favour of Joshua?
-The Sun and Moon appeared to stand still in the valley of Ajalon, till Joshna had completed the defeat of the Amorites; or, astronomically speaking, the course of the Earth was stayed.
-How long did Joshua gavern the Israelites in peace, after their establishment in Canaan Po About seventeen years :
+Mercy-seat.
+As soon as the feet of the priests touched the edge of the water, the current retreated, it divided as the Red Sea had done formerly, and Joshua with, his army went through on dry land.
+When all had, passed, the Ark was taken in safety out of the Jordan, and the river returned to its usual channel.
+What did Joshua erect in commemoration of this miracle?
+He fixed twelve stones in the place where the priests. and the Ark rested, as a memorial of God's goodness; and took twelve stones from the river Jordan, which he commanded the twelve tribes to keep as a testimony to their children's children of what the Lordhad done for them.
+Which were Joshua's chief victories ?
+After the priests and the army had surrounded the city of Jericho six days, on the seventh the priestswith the Ark made the circuit of the walls seven times, the trumpets sounded, the people shouted, the wallssuddenly fell flat to the ground, and Joshua destroyed all, within the city with the edge of the sword; thecity of Ai was taken, five kings of the Amorites overcome, with many other kings and countries.
+Joshua also encountered and defeated the Anakims, or sons of Anak, a race of men extraordinary for size and strength; whom Moses describes as "a people great. and tall, of whom thou hast heard say, Who can stand before Anak."
+What miracle was wrought in favour . of Joshua?
+The Sun and Moon appeared to stand. still in the valley of Ajalon, till Joshua had completed, the defeat of the Amorites; or, astronomically speaking, the course of the Earth was stayed.
+How longdid Joshua govern the Israelites in peace, after theirestablishment in Canaan?
+About seventeen years ;.